-4-6 Reserved Reserved for future use 7 General Fault Indicates that a fault has occurred, that is, SoftEvent "Set Match String" or "Execute DMCC" error has occurred.
+4-6 Reserved Reserved for future use 7 General Fault Indicates that a fault has occurred.
+Currently only used by Soft Event operations.

 SoftEvent Control Module

 Used to initiate a SoftEvent and receive acknowledgment of completion.
 Note that this is a bi-directional I/O module.
 Module data sent from the PLC initiates the SoftEvent.
 Module data sent by the DataMan device acknowledges completion.